xp-forge/kinds/README.md

 }
 </pre>
 </td></tr></table>

-For situations where more logic than just "compiler-assisted copy&paste" is necessary, this library provides traits that expand dynamically based on the containing class at compile time.
-We use the syntax `[Type]\with\[Transformation]` for them, which we called *parametrized*.

 The parametrized `ValueObject` trait creates accessors for all instance members and ensures `equals()` and `toString()` are implemented for this value object in a generic way, using the util.Objects class to compare the objects memberwise.
 All we need to do is to add a constructor (*this is not generated as we might want to add default values and custom verification logic*).